Preservation theorems for Tarski's relation algebra: The function-preserving fragment is not finitely generated

 Let $O$ be an $n$-ary operation on binary relations.
 We say that $O$ is \emph{function preserving} if the following holds for all structures $A=(\dom(A),R_1^A,\ldots,R_n^A)$: if each $R_i^A$ is a partial function on $\dom(A)$, then $O(A)$ is a partial function on $\dom(A)$.
 Similarly, we say that $O$ is \emph{total-function preserving} if the following holds for all structures $A=(\dom(A),R_1^A,\ldots,R_n^A)$: if each $R_i^A$ is a total function on $\dom(A)$, then $O(A)$ is a total function on $\dom(A)$.

 As indicated in Table~\ref{tab:operations}, the following are function preserving: $\id$, $\emptyset$, $\D$, $\R$, $\antidom$, $\cap$, $\setminus$, $\circ$, $\ltimes$, and $\sqcup$.
-See also~\cite{mclean-thesis}.
-Let us define \emph{function algebra} (\FA) as the binary relation algebra consisting of these operations.
-The class of universal algebras isomorphic to a set of partial functions equipped with these operations was axiomatised using a finite number of equations in \cite{hirsch}, where this collection of operations was described as ``in an informal sense at least, the richest natural case''.
+Let us call the binary relation algebra consisting of these operations \emph{function algebra} (\FA). \FA was described in~\cite{hirsch} as ``in an informal sense at least, the richest natural case'' of an algebra of partial functions.
+In the same paper, a finite axiomatisability result was established for \FA (see also~\cite{mclean-thesis} for a systematic study of algebras of partial functions).

-Our main result in this section is: \begin{theorem} Let $\mathcal{O}$ be any finite set of function-preserving \GSO-definable operations on binary relations.
-Then there is a function-preserving operation on binary relations $O$ that is term definable in \TRA but not in $\BRA(\mathcal{O})$, even over finite structures in which all relations are partial functions. \end{theorem}
+Our main result in this section is the following theorem. \begin{thm} Let $\mathcal{O}$ be any finite set of function-preserving \GSO-definable operations on binary relations.
+Then there is a function-preserving operation on binary relations $O$ that is term definable in \TRA but not in $\BRA(\mathcal{O})$, even over finite structures in which all relations are partial functions. \end{thm}

-The proof will make use of the following lemma (where $\uplus$ denotes the operation of \emph{disjoint union}):
+The proof will make use of the following lemma (where $\uplus$ denotes the operation of \emph{disjoint union}).